Daneil7353/Daneil7353/README.md

 ## 💼 Experience
 - **Internship at ALBA Synchrotron** as Full-Stack Junior Developer (June 2023 - May 2024)
-  - Worked on a large project, handling everything from database connections to GUI development.
+  - Worked on a large project, handling everything from database connections to GUI development, the VACCA3 on projects

 ---